-All monitoring proposals relating to the operational phases of the Seven Hills wind farm development were set out in the various sections of the Environmental Impact Assessment Report (EIAR) and Natura Impact Statement (NIS) which accompanies this application.
+All monitoring proposals relating to the construction and operational phases of the Proposed Development were set out in the various sections of the Environmental Impact Assessment Report (EIAR) and Natura Impact Statement (NIS) which accompanies this application.

 This section of the DP groups together all of the monitoring proposals presented in the planning documentation.
 The monitoring proposals are presented in Table 7-1 below.